Binge Eating Disorder

 All treatments should be evaluated in the matrix of risks, benefits, and alternatives.
 Decisions regarding treatments should be made after consulting with a trained medical professional and eating disorder specialist.

-To find a treatment provider who specializes in binge eating disorder, please visit NEDA’s Treatment Referral database.
+To find a treatment provider who specializes in binge eating disorder, please visit NEDA’s Treatment Options database.

 Social Stigma of BED